 TABLE OF CONTENTS

 Chances are you’ve heard of a ‘recurring payment’ when it comes to a bill or a subscription account.
 However, there are many uses for recurring billing as a business owner.
 Recurring payments are simple and one of the most convenient ways for customers to pay for a good or service.
-They’re also beneficial for businesses who offer this type of payment.
+They’re also beneficial for businesses that offer this type of payment.
 Recurring billing can provide a variety of benefits, including customer retention, speedy and on-time payments, and lower collection costs.
 Additionally, offering recurring payments may appeal to your customers because it’s one less bill to manage every month.

 If your business has weathered the storm of the pandemic and uncertainty of the economy, recurring revenue is a welcome trend.
 In fact, recurring billing is projected to be a major growth step for rebuilding businesses in the coming year.